Bartlesville Radio: The area’s best source for news, weather and sports!

 Statewide News

-- Orlando Police Officer Dies After Being Shot By S...
+- Man Dies After Being Shot Multiple Times At Tulsa...

 National News

-- Monday Preopening Market Update with Dave Lannin...
+- Friday Market Wrap-Up with Justin Lewis